On Chow groups of toric schemes over a DVR

 This has image $\Q^2$ which implies $\CH_1(\X/S) \simeq \Q^r$.

 The case $k=2$ follows from Example \ref{ex:ch-max}.

-We can also compute the Chow groups of the special fiber using the exact sequence \eqref{eq:chow-special}.
+We can also compute the Chow groups of the special fiber using the combinatorial from of the exact sequence \eqref{eq:chow-special}.
 We claim that

-Note that all the cases $k \neq 0$ are clear and for $k=0$ this is a particular case of Example \ref{ex:ch-zero}.
-We can calculate this also explicitly.
+Note that all the cases $k \neq 0$ are clear and for $k=0$ this is a particular case of Proposition \ref{prop:ch-zero}.
+We can also calculate this explicitly.
 Note that the number of bounded rays is $ r-1$.
 Then the exact sequence \eqref{eq:chow-special} has the form

 where the first map is given by